-Side by Side connects families experiencing challenging behaviour with other families though a supported peer group which provides a safe place to share experiences, receive support and help each other.
+Side by Side connects families experiencing challenging behaviour with other families though a supported peer group.
+Peer groups provide a safe place to share experiences, receive support and help each other.
 In December 2019, DDWA was approved for an ILC (Information, Linkages and Capacity) grant to develop the Side by Side program.

-DDWA now have two Side by Side managers, Bronwyn Pike and Maggie Visser who are working to develop and grow the reach of the program.
+DDWA has two Side by Side managers, Bronwyn Pike and Maggie Visser who are working to develop and grow the reach of the program.
 Maggie and Bron are passionate about Side by Side and have been connected with the program since it began.

-Side by Side’s vision and aim is for families experiencing challenging behaviour to be better supported, and to develop family leaders.
-This peer support is vital as these families are often isolated and overwhelmed.
-Side by Side can work with families and support them to develop their own capacity and build the strength of the Side by Side peer group collectively.
+Side by Side’s vision and aim is for families experiencing challenging behaviour to be better supported, and to develop family leaders to grow the reach of support offered.
+This peer support is vital as these families are often isolated and can feel overwhelmed.
+Side by Side works with families to support them to develop their own capacity and is also building the strength of the Side by Side peer group collectively.

 There is a thriving and engaged community of families on our Side by Side Face Book page where families can join to ask questions, share information and provide peer support.
 The DDWA Side by Side team are actively engaged with the Facebook community and post content regularly.
 This year, in addition, there will be various topics presented to help families to build their own capacity such as:

 - Understanding behaviour

 Join this private group if you are a family member of someone who behaves in challenging ways.